A few New Mexico butterflies: Lycaenidae

 (Gossamer-winged Butterflies)

 The images are organized alphabetically by taxonomic level.
 Unlike moths, virtually all butterflies all fall into a single superfamily, the Papilionoidea, so my taxonomic breakdown begins with a separate page for each family.
-The other pages cover the Hesperiidae (skippers), Nymphalidae (brush-footed butterflies), Papilionidae (swallowtails), and Pieridae (whites and sulphurs) The images below are organized by subfamily, genus, and species.
+The other pages cover the Hesperiidae (skippers), Nymphalidae (brush-footed butterflies), Papilionidae (swallowtails), Pieridae (whites and sulphurs), and Riodinidae (metalmarks).
+The images below are organized by subfamily, genus, and species.
 When you encounter a slide show, hover your cursor over the images to control them.
 If you see an error, please contact me via the Contact tab at the top of the page.

 Coppers (Lycaeninae)